How to visualize and optimize your booking funnel (to get more customers!)

 Source: MailerLite

-Let’s walk through each of the stages in a booking funnel.
+Let’s walk through the nitty-gritty of each stage in that funnel.

 Top of Funnel (TOFU)